Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 Visit Cairo, even if only once in your lifetime!
 It is one of the many places on Earth every human must see at some point.
 And don’t stop reading!
 Read a lot.
 There are centuries worth of fiction and non-fiction books about Egypt.
 You’ll only re-discover it through the imagination (or facts) of others.

 You may believe what you learn in history classes.
 Or that the Pyramids were there long before the Egyptians.
 Or that they are connected to the energetic vortexes of the planet.
-Or that they were built by aliens with outer galactic technology.
+Or that aliens built them with outer galactic technology.
 Or that the world at that point was so advanced and eroded by greed that it reached the end of a cycle in the evolution of humankind (whatever human race dominated Terra back then, perhaps giants – whose skeletons pop up all around the world, but who ‘never existed’) and an atomic blast erased them from the face of the Earth to start afresh.

 The cloak of mystery shrouding Egypt will not fall off her shoulders any time soon.
 Or will it?
-The information is out there, only more of us need to see it.
+The information is out there; only more of us need to see it.

 I haven’t gone back to Cairo in many years.
 I might never go again.
 But I will forever strive to preserve that unique feeling of my encounter with Perfection at the Egyptian Museum of Antiquities.